 The hiring department is responsible for communicating information regarding payment and taxability of the allowance to the employee.
 To accomplish this, the following paragraph should be included in the employment agreement or offer letter.

 A comprehensive transition allowance in the amount of $____________ will be paid in lieu of moving, relocation and employment transition cost reimbursement and/or payment.
 The allowance will be paid to you during your first month of employment.
 It will be processed as additional taxable compensation through the Payroll system with all applicable income taxes and FICA amounts deducted.
-Many of your moving expenses may be tax deductible.
-You will be responsible for record keeping and tax form preparation if you choose to claim a deduction for moving expenses.
-See IRS Publication 521 for current regulations.

-1. Criteria for charges to sponsored programs:
+1. Criteria for charging employee transitional allowances to sponsored programs:

 a.
-Must be "reasonable" and justified with written documentation prepared and maintained by the hiring department, based on comparable industry or survey data for each individual receiving an employee transition allowance; and
+Must be "reasonable" and justified with written documentation prepared and maintained by the hiring department, based on comparable industry or survey data for each individual receiving an employee transition allowance;

 b.
 Must be "allocable" for proportional benefit, according to the terms of the employee's appointment.
-If appointment is 50% research and 50% teaching, the sponsored program can be charged no more than 50% of the total employee transition allowance; and
+If appointment is 50% research and 50% teaching, the sponsored program can be charged no more than 50% of the total employee transition allowance;

 c.
-Must be "consistently applied" such that the average transition allowance charged to federal funds is not materially and substantially higher than the allowances charged to other UNH funds; and
+Must be "consistently applied" such that the average transition allowance charged to federal funds is not materially and substantially higher than the allowances charged to other UNH funds;

 d.
-The amount of each employee transition allowance must adhere to the pertinent sponsor rules and regulations and to specific OMB circulars when federal funds are involved.
+The amount of each employee transition allowance must adhere to the pertinent sponsor rules and regulations, and to specific OMB circulars when federal funds are involved.

 2. Pre-Approval requirements

 a.
 Prior approval by UNH Sponsored Programs Administration (SPA) is required for employee transition allowances, as with all other forms of additional pay when charges are proposed for UNH sponsored programs.
-(See UNH V.F.126.96.36.199.6.2).
+(See UNH V.F.18.104.22.168.6.2).

 b.
 Prior to the President's and SPA's approvals, when an allowance is proposed to exceed 10% of the new employee's regular starting salary, approval by the VP for Research and Public Services is required when UNH sponsored programs funds will be charged.